Hi, just did this as well =(

 How to remove the Instant Pot Plastic Vent Cover

-That’s the official name of the plastic on the base.
+That's the official name of the plastic on the base.
 My Instant Pot Duo Plus, Instant Pot Ultra, and Instant Pot Max all have the same type of cover on the underside of the base, held in place by a single screw.
-The screw is a standard Philips head on my Duo Plus and Max, but the Instant Pot Ultra has a Torx T15 screw, which made me dig deep in my toolbox to find a head that would fit.
+Back when I took these pictures, the screws were a standard Philips head.
+But, from reports from readers, Instant Pot has changed the screws to use a Torx T15 head.
+(I had to dig deep in my toolbox to find a screwdriver with a Torx head that would fit.)

 To help the pot dry out, remove this base.
 Make sure the pot is unplugged before you remove the base!
 Water, electronics, and people with screwdrivers do not mix!